Advanced Certificate Program In Romani Studies - Accreditation

 The following requirements need to be fulfilled by 1 or 2 year MA students and PhD students:

-A/ Admission to one of the participating departments (Department of Public Policy, Department of History, Department of Medieval Studies, Department of Sociology and Social Anthropology, Nationalism Studies Program, Department of Gender Studies, Department of Political Science, Department of International Relations).
+A/ Admission to one of the participating departments/units: The Cultural Heritage Program, Department of Public Policy, Department of History, Department of Medieval Studies, Department of Sociology and Social Anthropology, Nationalism Studies Program, Department of Gender Studies, Department of Political Science, Department of International Relations.

 B/ 1-Year MA Students: students must take 4 credits from the mandatory elective core courses and obtain minimum 4 further elective credits from the approved annual list of courses.
 Core courses taken beyond the 4-credit requirement will be counted as electives.

 2-Year MA Students: students must take 4 credits from the mandatory elective core courses in the first year of their studies and obtain minimum 8 further elective credits ( 12 credits together) over the course of both years from the approved list of courses.

 PhD Students: students must collect 6 mandatory elective credits from the approved annual list of ACRS courses.

 C/ Students are required to write their thesis on a topic related to Roma issues.